Orbital Sciences Corporationís Antares Rocket is

 cargo spacecraft to the spring of 2013.

-Regional Spaceport Pad-0A at NASA's Wallops Flight Facility, Va.
+Regional Spaceport Pad-0A at NASA's Wallops Flight Facility, Virginia,

 first stage and launch pad fueling systems to support upcoming

-This will be the first of three launches of the new rocket
+The Antares test flight was successful.
+This was the first of three launches of the new rocket

 scheduled for 2013.